 - Lactation consultants—registered nurses who have special training in helping mothers and babies learn how to breastfeed

-- Neonatal nutritionists—specially trained registered dietitians who design nutritional plans for preterm babies that promote weight gain, increased energy, boosted tube feedings, and decreased hospital stays
+- Neonatal nutritionists—registered dietitians who design nutritional plans for preterm babies that promote weight gain, increased energy, boosted tube feedings, and decreased hospital stays

 - Occupational therapists—specialists who work with parents to address their babies' developmental needs and any feeding issues that may arise

 - Infant massage therapists—specially trained therapists who use massage techniques to promote a baby's development

 - Pharmacists—experts who work directly with physicians to manage patient medication

 - Social workers/case managers—specially trained workers who provide emotional support, assist with insurance issues, and address other needs parents may have